archanpatkar/Tachyon/README.md

 ### A Instantiable Server Framework in Kotlin

 ## Introduction
-A Tachyon is an instantiable  server.
+A Tachyon is an instantiable monad server.
 This library provides three types of Tachyons.

 | Tachyon    	| Nature       	|